 It is very important to stress that in some cases hypnotherapy alone is not enough to deal with the addiction.
 Managing the withdrawal from some medication or recreational drugs also requires medical intervention as the body forms physical addiction in some cases.

 What appears to be healthy activity can also form addictions; many people have become addicted to adrenaline and find compulsive need to exercise to stimulate the “rush” that makes them feel good.
 It is no coincidence that we have all learned “you’ll feel better after a bit of exercise”.
 As with everything though, balance is crucial.

 The human mind and body is an amazing piece of engineering.
 The same rush of adrenaline is experienced during times of stress, anxiety, fear, arousal etc. Knowing this can go a long way to explaining why some people seem to seek out reasons to be stressed or anxious.
 Some are actually addicted to it.
-I have addressed in another section how long term exposure to this heightened state has a detrimental impact on the mind and body.

 Possible reasons for addiction

 Experience has shown me that an addiction is frequently linked to an emotional or psychological issue.
 Very often the person can be unaware of the connection but what started out as a subconscious way of avoiding, escaping or ignoring a problem can eventually become an addiction.

 Over time the emotional issue can fade into the background and become irrelevant as the addiction takes over and brings its own negative impact into a person’s life and very often to family, friends and work.

 I employ hypnotherapy for addiction to tackle the problem on two fronts.
 Firstly the addiction itself must be dealt with and break the habit, whether this be substance abuse or behaviour.